 The River Derwent and Derwenthaugh

 Western Gateshead Borough is focused in and around the valley of the River Derwent that lies at the heart of one of the most varied parts of the borough.
-Here the scenery ranges from open country in the Pennine foothills, extensive woodland to scattered former pit villages, Tyne-riverside settlements and attractive commuter villages like Whickham.
+Here the scenery ranges from open country in the Pennine foothills to extensive woodland.
+There are also scattered former pit villages, Tyne and Derwent riverside settlements with and industrial history and attractive towns and villages like Whickham.

 Derwent is a Celtic name meaning ‘oak-river’ and is one of several of this name in England.
 It begins life west of Blanchland in Northumberland and feeds the Derwent Reservoir nearby.
 During its route to Gateshead it passes the western edges of Consett, Ebchester and Hamsterley – all places in Durham.
 For most of its course the Derwent was the historic border between Northumberland and Durham and still serves this role up to the border with Gateshead.